 Accounts Payable Specialist

-• Any combination of education and experience equivalent to a high school diploma and considerable experience in accounting, bookkeeping, or statistics with the ability to work in a Windows environment.
+• Any equivalent combination of education and experience equivalent to a high school diploma, preferably supplemented by college-level courses in bookkeeping, accounting, or business management; some experience in accounting, bookkeeping or statistics with demonstrated ability to work with computer systems and software.

-• Knowledge of data entry, automated financial recordkeeping systems, and various microcomputer software packages; and, standard office procedures, practices, and equipment; knowledge of principles and processes for providing customer service including setting and meeting quality standards for services, and evaluation of customer satisfaction.
+• Knowledge of standard accounting principles and practices; data entry, automated financial record-keeping systems and various software packages; knowledge of principles and processes for providing customer service including setting and meeting quality standards for services and evaluation of customer satisfaction.

-• Skill in use of computer software, especially Microsoft Office Suite and Tyler’s financial software MUNIS.
+• Skill in the use of computer software, especially Microsoft Office Suite.

 • Ability to research and analyze information and compile reports; maintain complex manual and automate financial records and to prepare financial reports accurately; exercise independent judgment and initiative; pay close attention to detail in ensuring proper and timely payments requiring minimal supervision; express ideas concisely orally and in writing; establish and maintain effective working relationships with staff, other County